donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 =============================== ===============================
 Term                            Description
 =============================== ===============================
-keymaster CA                    Library to interface with keymaster TA keymaster TA                    Applications operating on the TEE responsible for managing the key keymanager3                     A service that allows external services on webos to use the keymaster's functionality using the keymaster CA
+Keymaster CA                    Library to interface with keymaster TA.
+Keymaster TA                    Applications operating on the TEE responsible for managing the key.
+Keymanager3                     A service that allows external services on webos to use the keymaster's functionality using the keymaster CA.
-SecureStore TA                  Trusted application that receives and processes pre-encrypted data through pre-encryption tool at run time on the TV. master key                      Must be safely saved as a device uniquely generated key in the keymaster TA key blob                        Data that is encrypted the key generated for crypto operation and related information with the master key of the key master TA
+SecureStore TA                  Trusted application that receives and processes pre-encrypted data through pre-encryption tool at run time on the TV.
+Master key                      Must be safely saved as a device uniquely generated key in the keymaster TA.
+Key blob                        Data that is encrypted the key generated for crypto operation and related information with the master key of the key master TA.
+TEE                             Truested Execution Environment.
+REE                             Rich Execution Environment.
+TA                              Trusted Applications running in TEE side.
+CA                              Library to communicate to specific TA. (libopteeKeymasterCA.so) SOCTS                           Test framework for testing BSP API like HAL SSTR API.
+SSTR                            Short term of Secure Storage.
 =============================== ===============================

 Technical Assistance